-The Division of Clinical Pathology at the University of Utah School of Medicine is one of the largest divisions in the pathology department, under the direction of the Division Head Sherrie Perkins, MD, PhD.
-The division provides medical oversight of clinical laboratory activities at the University of Utah associated hospitals as well as the ARUP national reference laboratory.
+The Division of Clinical Pathology at the University of Utah School of Medicine is one of the largest divisions in the pathology department, under the direction of the Division Head Julio Delgado, MD, MS. The division provides medical oversight of clinical laboratory activities at the University of Utah associated hospitals as well as the ARUP national reference laboratory.
 The faculty also engage in a broad range of research endeavors.
 Over 40 clinical and research doctoral faculty provide an integral bridge between clinical care, translational research, and basic science.
 They play an essential role in the University of Utah and Department of Pathology’s missions to improve patient care and foster research and scholarly activities.

 A majority of the clinical pathology faculty service as medical directors at ARUP Laboratories, providing clinical and consultation services with ARUP’s clients all over the United States.
 The faculty are also essential to the clinical services at University of Utah Health and Primary Children’s Hospital, providing clinicians and other health care providers with assistance in laboratory test selection and interpretation.
 Several of the medical directors also work as subspecialty clinicians who serve patients with a wide variety of problems, including those dealing with hematology, oncology, endocrinology, immunodeficiency disorders, infectious diseases, and coagulation problems.
 Thus, the members of the clinical pathology division at the University of Utah and ARUP are constantly focused on improving patient care through development and interpretation as well as the appropriate selection and use of laboratory tests.